Temporary Suspension of Employer Retirement Contributions to ERIP and CRP from July 1, 2020 - June 30, 2021

-The University is reducing employer contributions for fiscal year 2021 to the 403(b) defined contribution retirement plans, ERIP and CRP.
-This action is necessary to reduce our financial expenditures without making cuts in other areas.
-All eligible employees will still be able to make employee contributions to their retirement plans but will not receive a University matching contribution.
-We will be working with our union partners over the coming weeks to discuss the impact of this change in benefits as required by the respective collective bargaining agreements.
-These changes are expected to take effect July 1, 2020.
+The University reduced its employer contributions for fiscal year from July 1, 2020 through June 30, 2021 to the 403(b) defined contribution retirement plans, ERIP and CRP.
+This action was necessary to reduce our financial expenditures without making cuts in other areas.
+All eligible employees are still able to make employee contributions to their retirement plans but will not receive a University mandatory contribution or matching contribution.

 Salary Tiers for Employer Contributions

 The University will use the Benefits Base Rate (BAR) as of June 1, 2020 to determine the contribution salary tier.
 New hires will be assigned a tier based on their BAR at the time of hire.
 Your BAR is usually the same as your annualize base salary.

 Reinstatement of Employer Retirement Contributions to ERIP and CRP.
 Effective July 1, 2021, the University will fully reinstate employer contributions for fiscal year 2022 to the 403(b) defined contribution retirement plans, ERIP and CRP.
 The reinstatement will go into effect for eligible employees at all income levels.
 Note that in some cases, an employee contribution is necessary for the University to make a matching contribution.

 Frequently Asked Questions:

 Invest in your financial future by taking advantage of the University's retirement and deferred compensation plans.
 Experts estimate that you will need at least 70% of your annual income for each year of retirement.
 To build a sufficient nest egg, it is important to save as much as you can consistently over time.
 It is never too early, or too late, to save for your retirement.